 Within three days of managing cancellations via the Ticket Converter, 71.18% of Theatr Clwyd’s audiences had chosen to credit their account or donate (that figure is now 66.99%), keeping vital funds in the building and helping the organisation to support their freelance staff members, including those working on postponed or cancelled performances.
 By incorporating the same powerful message alongside a public- facing digital engagement scheme (Theatr Clwyd Together) on their new website (designed by Supercool), using custom donations, web components and the latest programme changes on their website, even more audience members have been encouraged to support the venue.
-For further reference, you can read more of their messaging around COVID-19 here.
+For further reference, read more of their messaging around Covid-19 .

 Boulevard Theatre opened in London’s West End in autumn 2019.
-The flexibility of the Ticket Converter meant that Boulevard could invite audiences to accept a refund as a credit note; as a result, more than 50% of the value of cancelled tickets was retained by the organization to be redeemed against future events or rescheduled performances.
+The flexibility of the Ticket Converter meant that Boulevard could invite audiences to accept a refund as a credit note; as a result, more than 50% of the value of cancelled tickets was retained by the organisation to be redeemed against future events or rescheduled performances.